 Check out our guide: What to do if you need an SR-22 but don’t own a car?

-FAQ: How to get an SR-22 without a license
+FAQ: SR-22 without a license

 Can you drive with an SR-22 on a suspended license?

-While an SR22 is one component of getting legal out on the road and is often necessary to get your license back, you must have a valid (not suspended) license to drive legally in all states.
+While an SR-22 is one component of getting legal out on the road and is often necessary to get your license back, you must have a valid (not suspended) license to drive legally in all states.

 Insurance companies will often allow you to obtain an SR-22 if you get your driver’s license reinstated within 30 days of your insurance policy’s inception date or if you acquire a hardship driver’s license within that same time frame.